 The Key West Aquarium is home to several sea turtles that would not be able to survive in the wild.
 These sea turtles now act as ambassadors for their species, educating people about the threats sea turtles face and what can be done to help.
 We hope that by sharing the stories of our sea turtles, our guests will be inspired to act toward conserving the wild sea turtle population.

 Some of the Sea Turtles in our care at the Key West Aquarium are:

 Rocky the Green Sea Turtle.
 Rocky was struck by a boat early in his life.
-This caused the loss of his right front flipper and damage to his shell buoyant.
-The weights mounted to his shell help him to swim and lie flat when he chooses.
-Green Sea Turtles are an endangered species that inhabit the worlds tropical and subtropical oceans.
-They can reach a size of 5 feet, weigh an average of 400 pounds and live up to 80 years.
+This caused the loss of his front right flipper and damage to his shell.
+Rocky was rehabilitated at the Sea Turtle Hospital in Marathon, but his injuries left him with air permanently trapped in his shell, a condition called floater syndrome.
+Rocky has a float and a weight attached to his shell to even out his buoyancy, allowing him to swim and lie flat when he chooses.
+Green Sea Turtles are an endangered species that inhabit the world’s tropical and subtropical oceans.
+Adults typically weigh 250-400 pounds, measure 3-4 feet, and can live for more than 70 years.

 Hector the Hawksbill Sea Turtle.
 Hawksbill sea turtles were prized for their beautiful shells and harvested to near extinction.
 Hector narrowly escaped this fate with the advent of the Endangered Species Act of 1973, coming to live at the Key West Aquarium when the Turtle Kraals in downtown Key West were closed.
 He is one of the oldest residents of the aquarium and could live to be 100 years old.
 Hawksbill sea turtles are named for the distinctive shape of their beaks, which allows them to forage in crevices on the reef.
 Adults typically weigh 100-200 pounds and measure 2-3.5 feet long.